 What is the purpose of Lent?

 The purpose of Lent has changed over the centuries, though the commonality through the millenniums is that its intended to prepare people to celebrate the resurrection of Jesus Christ.
 (Also see Why Don’t Protestants Make the Sign of the Cross?)

 When did Lent become a 40-day period?

-In the 7th century, the church established the 40-day-period of Lent, comprised of penitence and preparation, yet there is evidence that some believers observed had been doing that centuries earlier.
+In the 7th century, the church established the 40-day-period of Lent, which was comprised of penitence and preparation, yet there is evidence that some believers had been doing having similar observances centuries earlier.